The Ultimate New Year’s Resolution Idea List And Success Plan

 Pick Your First Book

-If you're reading for pleasure and just getting started with a reading habit, I wouldn't recommend a heavy, serious novel or biography.
+If you're reading for pleasure and just getting started with a reading routine, I wouldn't recommend a heavy, serious novel or biography.
 Choose a novel or mystery that can grab you from the start.

 If sitting down and reading a book is too daunting, you might prefer an audiobook you can listen to in your car, during your workout, or while you are doing chores.